felixnyamweya/wpsso-schema-json-ld/readme.txt

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Tried three other plugins before this one - for our Woocommerce site, this was by far the best one.
 Thanks!" - [EntoMarket](https://wordpress.org/support/topic/tried-three-other-plugins-before-this-one/)

-<h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Schema JSON-LD Markup (aka WPSSO JSON) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

-The Free add-on works with either the Free or Pro version of WPSSO Core.
-The [WPSSO JSON Pro add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssojson-readme).

 <h3>WPSSO JSON Free / Standard Features</h3>

 * Extends the features of the WPSSO Core Free or Pro plugin.
-* Provides Schema / Structured Data / SEO JSON-LD markup for the following Schema types (*all other Schema types and sub-types* are available in the Pro version):
+* Provides Schema / Structured Data / SEO JSON-LD markup for the following Schema types (all other Schema types are available in the Pro version):
 	* [schema.org/BlogPosting](https://schema.org/BlogPosting)
 	* [schema.org/WebPage](https://schema.org/WebPage) (includes 10 Schema types)
-* Provides complete image SEO markup with information from the WordPress Media Library.
+* Provides complete image SEO markup with image information from the WordPress Media Library.
 * Built-in support for Automattic's [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin.
 * Includes contributor markup for [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) authors and guest authors ([WPSSO Core Pro plugin](https://wpsso.com/) required).
 * Adds an additional Schema Markup settings page to the SSO menu with additional options: